 CONSISTENT, PREDICTABLE, AND IN-PERSON

-To help assure a consistent and predictable therapeutic experience, I only schedule sessions on a weekly recurring basis and all appointments are in-person.
-In addition, I strongly believe that teens and emerging adults — at least those in counseling for trauma, depression, substance use, and/or impulsivity — have the best outcomes when sessions are held in-person.
+In addition, I strongly believe that teens and emerging adults — especially those in counseling for trauma, depression, substance use, behavioral addictions, and/or impulsivity — will absolutely have the best possible outcomes when sessions are held in-person.